jessehorne/dockbot/README.md

 DockBot
 ===

-A Discord bot, inspired by Dank Memer, that's SFW, that can entertain members of your community and keep them engaged.
+A pirate themed Discord bot game inspired by DankMemer.

 more coming soon...